davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-the-kind-of-output.txt

 .. option:: -fdump-ada-spec[-slim], -fdump-ada-spec

   For C and C++ source and include files, generate corresponding Ada specs.
-  Generating Ada Bindings for C and C++ headersgnat_ugnGNAT Users Guide, which provides detailed documentation on this feature.
+  Generating Ada Bindings for C and C++ headersgnat_ugnGNAT User's Guide, which provides detailed documentation on this feature.

 .. option:: -fada-spec-parent=unit